couchbaselabs/couchbase-spark-mllib-sample/README.md

 For production purpose you should do some [model selection](https://en.wikipedia.org/wiki/Model_selection) first and save the model instead of training it on the fly, but it's amazing what can be node with less than 100 lines of code!

-If you have any questions, feel free to ask.
+If you have any questions, feel free to ask me.